johnpalermo/sap.payroll.resources/wage_type_notes.md

 | 9    | Determine the Cumulation Wage Types                      | V_512W_D |                                                                                                                                                           | IMG is too cumbersome, so use the customizing table in sm30.                                                     |
 | 10   | Maintain Custom Cumulation                               |          |                                                                                                                                                           | If you need to create new cumulations, you can use unused numbers.                                               |
 | 11   | Determine Factoring                                      | V_512W_D |                                                                                                                                                           | Eg. Processing class 10 (Coding wage types for partial period factoring), Specification 1 (Cut with factor /801) |

+#### Optional Steps for Earnings

+1. Check or set assignment to wage type group.
+Every wage type must be assigned to a wage type group.
+To check the assignment, use the IMG path *Payroll > Payroll: Canada >  Basic Settings > Environment for Mainting Wage Types > Logical views > Check assignment to wage type group*.
+Alternatively, use transaction code **PU96**.
+To set the assignment, use transaction code **PU98**.
+This step is generally not needed if the wage type copier is used as in step 1 above.
+The wage type copier will copy the same wage type group assignment from the source wage type, so it's important to select an existing wage type that is in the same wage type group that you want the target wage type to be assigned to.

 #### Common Processing Classes for Earnings Wage Types